th3boe/Semester-Project-2-YSA/README.md

 ### Added features on the side:

 - [x] A registered user may delete a Listing they have added
-- [] A registered user may view their own Listings
-- [] A registered user may view their own Bids
+- [x] A registered user may view their own Bids

 - [x] A registered user only bid on other creators Listings
 - [x] A registered user only delete their own Listings
-- [] A registered user only edit their own Listings

 ### WCAG